Daniel: Chapter 10

 Voice | Of a multitude | Of many waters, Revelation 1:15 |

 This is one of the few times that we gain a glimpse on heavenly activities, and upon the role and influence of the spiritual domain on our physical world.
 After providing comfort to Daniel more than once, this angel reveals some startling facts.
-First, in Daniel 10:12 the angel indicates that from the first day when Daniel began praying and fasting concerning the vision and understanding he was given, that the angel was tasked to meet with him.
-The interesting fact is that the angel was delayed in his task and could not immediately complete his mission.
+First, in Daniel 10:12, the angel indicates that from the first day when Daniel began praying and fasting concerning the vision and understanding he was given, that the angel was tasked to meet with him.
+What is interesting, is that the angel was delayed in his task and could not immediately complete his mission, as seen in the following verses.

 In Daniel 10:13-14, the second fact is that God's angel was held up for three weeks by the Prince of Persia.
 This is a fallen angel who was captured by Satan's subtle lies, and removed from the Lord's heavenly presence, Isaiah 14:12-17, Ezekiel 28:11-19, Revelation 12:2-3.
-Michael, who is called one of the chief princes of Israel, Daniel 12:1, was called to help God's angel complete his mission to advise Daniel and to make him understand what would befall his people (Israel) in the latter days.
+Michael, who is the chief princes of Israel, Daniel 12:1, was called to assist God's angel to complete his mission, to advise Daniel, and to make him understand what would befall his people (Israel) in the latter days.
 Notice that the angel said that the fulfillment of this vision would not occur for many days, implying that Daniel would not see these events.

-In Daniel 10:15-19, Daniel responded again by setting his face to the ground.
+In Daniel 10:15-19, Daniel responded again by setting his face to the ground and he was speechless.
 So the angel approached him, and touched his lips to open them.
 After that, Daniel began to speak many things, expressing his physical reaction to the visions that he had seen.
-He became terribly weak, and little breath was left in him.
+He was terribly weak, and little breath was left in him.
 So once again the angel touched Daniel to strengthen him.
 The angel repeats that Daniel is greatly beloved, and encourages him to be strong and not fearful.
 At this word, Daniel finally strengthened himself, and asked the angel to continue to speak.
+This new information the angel will provide Daniel will be very detailed, and concern the people of Israel during the inter-testament times.
+The angel's news will further amplify what was already revealed to Daniel concerning the goat and its little horn in Daniel 8.

 In Daniel 10:20-21, the angel asks rhetorically, if Daniel now understands why he was sent to him.
-The angelic being continued by saying that afterwards he would to return to fight against the Prince of Persia, so that the prince of Greece would come.
+The angelic being continued by saying that after he finishes with Daniel, he will return to fight against the Prince of Persia, so that the prince of Greece would come.
 Again, this is just a slight view of the spiritual realm where events precede those in the physical realm.
 This is only the 3rd year of Cyrus when this vision occurs, about 556 B.C.
 Centuries later, Alexander the Greek will fight against and destroy the Persian empire in about 356 B.C.
 As evidenced in these passages, there is an implied difference in time and space in the spiritual realm versus our physical world, which is not fully revealed.
 The angel also stated that the Archangel Michael was supporting him, so that he could continue to provide this revelation to Daniel.
+Again, this passage provides insight on the implied geographic limitation of demons.
+They cannot roam about on their own volition.

 - We fight against powers and principalities, Ephesians 6:10-18